BigDataBiology/VideoTutorials/6__GMGCv1_FAA/README.md

 # How to obtain amino acids version of GMGCv1 subcatalogs

+A subscriber question about GMGCv1, namely how to get amino acid versions of the subcatalogs (_e.g._, the _human gut subcatalog_).
+We only provide nucleotide versions for disk space reasons, but it's pretty easy to generate amino acid ones and here we show how.

 ## Step 0: install software & get data

 As usual, we are going to set up a [conda](https://conda.io/) environment for our work